EdyJ/blender-to-unity-fbx-exporter/README.md

 ## Known issues

 - Not tested with armatures nor animations.
-Feel free to send me a repro scene if you encounter any problem.
+Feel free to open an issue with a simple repro scene if you encounter any problem.
 - Doesn't work properly with objects in collections that are simultaneously enabled and hidden.
 There's no proper API available to handle this case automatically ([reference](https://devtalk.blender.org/t/what-object-property-does-bpy-ops-object-hide-view-set-actually-toggle/4517/7)).
 Workaround: Ensure the visibility of your collections is enabled ("Eye" icon in the outliner).
 - No option to export selected objects only.
 This is intentional.
 Results will be unexpected if a child object is selected without its parent.
 Use Collections for defining the objects to be exported.